rust-lang/book/nostarch/chapter08.md

 But be sure to remember that valid Unicode scalar values may be made up of more than one byte.

-Getting grapheme clusters from strings as with the Devanagari script is complex, so this functionality is not provided by the standard library.
+Getting grapheme clusters from strings, as with the Devanagari script, is complex, so this functionality is not provided by the standard library.
 Crates are available at *https://crates.io* if this is the functionality you need.